 The solution: Adding flour too quickly to the simmering stock will produce lumps.
 Avoid this by gradually adding the flour into the gravy base.

-7. My pie is burnt.
+7. Your pie is burnt.
 Like, really burnt.
-Please tell me this is salvageable.

 The solution: If you notice your crust is burning, you can cover it up with foil, so the filling continues to cook and the foil slows down the browning of the crust.
 Or just … pay closer attention?
 Sorry, but it’s true.

-The solution: If you blind-bake the crust either partially or fully, try a genius tip from Lisa Ludwinski at Sister Pie and spread 2 tablespoons of cream cheese over the crust before adding the filling to prevent the wet filling from sinking in.
+The solution: If you blind-bake the crust either partially or fully, spread 2 tablespoons of cream cheese over the crust before adding the filling to prevent the wet filling from sinking in.

-9. My pumpkin pie has a crack on top so large that I could hide inside of it in baking shame.
+9. My pumpkin pie has a crack on top!

 The easiest fix of all—top your cracked pie or cheesecake with a mountain of whipped cream and your guests will be none the wiser.
-(Have you tried our 365 Everyday Value Pumpkin Spice Whipped Topping?
+(Have you tried our 365 by Whole Foods Market Pumpkin Spice Whipped Topping opens in a new tab?
 Get on that.)